 When the SCG is released, the UE releases all the QoE measurements configured by the SCG and discards the unsent QoE reports configured to be reported via SRB5.

 In order to allow the transmission of application layer measurement reports which exceed the maximum PDCP SDU size, the network can inform the UE whether the MN allows RRC segmentation of MeasurementReportAppLayer message via SRB4 and whether the SN allows RRC segmentation of MeasurementReportAppLayer message via SRB5.

+For RAN visible QoE configuration, the node that configured a specific QoE measurement configuration may indicate the available RAN visible QoE metrics and current RAN Visible QoE configuration to the peer node, and the peer node may reply with the interest of RAN Visible QoE reports and the preferred RAN visible QoE configuration.
+The node that configured the specific QoE measurement configuration can configure or modify RAN visible QoE configuration to the UE according to the peer node’s preference, and it may also forward the received RAN visible QoE reports to the peer node according to the peer node’s interests.